NextCenturyCorporation/neon-dash/README.md

 #### 2. Install [Apache Tomcat](http://tomcat.apache.org/)

-#### 3. Run the Neon Server as a Docker Container
+#### 3. Run the NUCLEUS Data Server as a Docker Container

-While the Neon Dashboard can run in Apache Tomcat, the Neon Server can't, so you need to deploy it as a docker container.
+While the Neon Dashboard can run in Apache Tomcat, the NUCLEUS Data Server cannot, so you need to deploy it as a separate docker container.

 ```
 cd <neon-server>